w3c/badging/explainer.md

 ### Examples

 #### Basic Examples
-These examples provided limited context and don't specify a scope.
-They are intended to illustrate the most common use case for this API.
+These examples provided limited context.
+They are intended to show how the API will look.

 ##### Setting an integer badge (as in an email app):
 ```js